 Keep local varieties outdoors, simply protect them somewhat against freezing.

 Top off the care with liquid bonsai fertilizer for indoor plants, and organic fertilizer for outdoor ones.
 At all times, remember to water your bonsai often to keep the moisture content stable.
+Of course, you’ll have to repot your bonsai occasionally.

 Treated with such care, it will survive for decades!